-Modern society is full of upside in the form of technology, energy availability, creature comforts, health, food availability, and general safety.
+Modern society is full of upside in the form of technology, energy, material comfort, health, food availability, and general safety.
 However, there is a companion to all these wonders, the downside.
 This is what happens when things go wrong and the modern systems we rely on malfunction.
-Sometimes these downside events are minor inconveniences (ex. short power outages) whereas others has lasting and painful impacts (ex. aftermath of Super Storm Sandy).
+Sometimes these downside events are minor inconveniences (i.e., brief power outages) whereas others has lasting and painful impacts (i.e., the aftermath of Super Storm Sandy).
 Since life is generally easy and safe for most people, we tend to ignore the downside.
-We would be wise to look at it more closely though so we can better prepare ourselves for when things go wrong.
+However, understanding the downside can better prepare ourselves for when things go wrong.

-Listen, bad things are going to happen from time to time just as they have throughout human civilization.
-One of the most important activities you can do to safeguard yourself, your family, and your community is be prepared.
+Listen, bad things are going to happen from time to time just as they have throughout history.
+One of the most important activities you can do to safeguard yourself, your family, and your community is to be better prepared.
 Being ready will enable you to weather the storms that will invariably strike and have the confidence to be strong in the face of adversity.